carlosperate/Docs/docs/03_Advanced_Setup/01_Create_A_Bootable_MicroSD_Card_From_Sources.md

 Select the right microSD label from the drop down menu

-NOTE: Be sure you’ re using the correct label; use of the wrong device identifier could result in the loss of all data on the Hard Drive of the host PC used. e.g.  /dev/sdc
+NOTE: Ensure you're using the correct label; use of the wrong device identifier could result in the loss of all data on the Hard Drive of the host PC used. e.g.  /dev/sdc

 Unmount and delete the existing microSD partitions (If necessary, create a partition table: Select from the top menu: Device → Create Partition Table... → Apply)